cammaron/BigDamage/README.md

 distanceToDoubleSize -- Every X units of distance, the damage popup text scale is doubled.
 Scaling over distance is the main purpose of this mod, as damage occurring further away needs to be larger in world space to be visible. enableColourChange -- Attempts to increase damage readability by removing the colour gradient and choosing simple, bold colours.
 Set this to false if you prefer the original style.

-As well as options to change the damage colours for each element.
+As well as options to change the damage colours for each element, and some more fiddly config stuff for the fan positioning.